-For this you need: 170 grams / ¾ cup of butter / margarine (at room temperature), 75 / ⅔ cup grams of icing sugar, 2 tablespoons vanilla extract, 3 tablespoons milk and a pinch of salt.
+To make buttercream you need: ¾ cup (170 grams) of butter or margarine (at room temperature), ⅔ cup (75 grams) of icing sugar, 2 tablespoons vanilla extract, 3 tablespoons milk, and a pinch of salt.

 Once the cupcakes have cooled down, put the buttercream in a piping bag and decorate it!

 What’s the difference between a cupcake and a muffin?
 The difference is in a couple of things.
 First, the batter and structure are different.

 Cupcake batter is mixed longer than the batter for muffins.
 Muffin batter is supposed to be lumpy, and therefore they have a different structure.
 The structure of muffins is drier and more bread-like.

 In addition, cupcakes are always sweet.
 Muffins, on the other hand, can be very good savory rather than sweet.
 In muffin batter, less sugar is often used.
 Read more about cupcakes and muffins.